zuozhenggh/learning-library/analytics-library/redbull/analytics-basic-data-exploration/analytics-basic-data-exploration.md

 How can we check whether our theories about the relationship between position changes, DNFs and score is correct?
 We can use smart visualizations for this, in particular correlation diagrams and box plots are well suited for this task.

-1. Create a new project by clicking on the Races data set from the homepage.
+1. Create a new workbook by clicking on the Races data set from the homepage.

    ![Banner](images/new-project-races.png)